chandreshkhuntia/SALES-REPORT-FINANCE-REPORT-for-AtliQ-Hardware-in-Excel/README.md

 ## Finance Report :

-**Project objective:** Create Profit and Loss (P&L) reports **Purpose of sales analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
+**Project objective:** Create Profit and Loss (P&L) reports.

+**Purpose of sales analytics:** Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.

 **Importance of analyzing Finance data:** Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.

-**Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook
+**Role of reports:** Align financial planning with strategic goals Instill confidence in the organization's financial outlook.

 ## Technical & Soft Skills: